nixworks/public/news/2007/04/29/README.md

 ##### People's Bank of China
 ### [ The People's Bank of China increases its deposit reserve ratio to prevent possible overheating of the economy. ](/news/2007/04/29/the-people-s-bank-of-china-increases-its-deposit-reserve-ratio-to-prevent-possible-overheating-of-the-economy.md)
-_Context: People's Bank of China, deposit reserve ratio, overheating, Economy of the People's Republic of China_
+_Context: Economy of the People's Republic of China, deposit reserve ratio, People's Bank of China, overheating_

-##### secularist Turks
+##### Secularist Turks
 ### [ More than a million secularist Turks march in Istanbul to protest against the candidacy of Islamist Abdullah Gl in the 2007 presidential election. ](/news/2007/04/29/more-than-a-million-secularist-turks-march-in-istanbul-to-protest-against-the-candidacy-of-islamist-abdullah-gul-in-the-2007-presidential-e.md)
 As many as one million people rallied in a sea of red Turkish flags in Istanbul on Sunday, accusing the government of planning an Islamist state and demanding it withdraw its presidential candidate.

 ##### Iran
 ### [ Iran's national security adviser Ali Larijani visits Iraq for talks. ](/news/2007/04/29/iran-s-national-security-adviser-ali-larijani-visits-iraq-for-talks.md)
-_Context: Iraq, Supreme National Security Council of Iran, Iran, Ali Larijani_
+_Context: Ali Larijani, Supreme National Security Council of Iran, Iraq, Iran_

 ##### Tamil Tigers
 ### [ The Tamil Tigers launch an air attack on the Sri Lanka's two oil facilities near the capital Colombo. ](/news/2007/04/29/the-tamil-tigers-launch-an-air-attack-on-the-sri-lanka-s-two-oil-facilities-near-the-capital-colombo.md)
-_Context: Tamil Tigers, Colombo, Sri Lanka_
+_Context: Colombo, Tamil Tigers, Sri Lanka_

 ## [Previous Day...](/news/2007/04/28/index.md)